 Day 2 – Relax on the beach in Akumal and swim with the turtles

-If you are like me and prefer to explore rather than laying on the beach doing nothing, just outside Akumal on the main road, there are a few great cenotes that you can check out.
-I recommend going early morning especially if it falls in the weekend.
+If you are like me and prefer to explore rather than lie on the beach doing nothing, just outside Akumal on the main road, there are a few great cenotes that you can check out.
+I recommend going early morning especially if it falls on the weekend.

 I enjoyed very much the cenote Eden where you can jump and snorkel or just relax on the wooden platforms.